The East Mountain Library is located midway along Tijeras Canyon, just adjacent to Exit 175 off of I-40.

 We are a Fiction to Go location!
 What is Fiction to Go?
 The Friends for the Public Library sells slightly used, recently published fiction titles for $2 for hardbacks and $1 for paperbacks.
 Like all funds that our Friends receive, all proceeds from Fiction to Go sales benefit the Public Library!

 Join us on the last Thursday of the month from 5:45 - 6:45 p.m. in the East Mountain Community Room to discuss our Latest reads!
 Our group alternates between fiction and non-fiction titles.
 All are welcome to attend.
+Social distancing will still be practiced and this group will be limited to 10 people.
+Registration is required by calling 505-281-8508.

 Children of all ages and reading levels are welcome to join us every Wednesday from 1 - 2 p.m. and again on the second Saturday of the month from 1 - 2:00 p.m. for our special Read to the Dogs program.
 Learn how to read a-loud to these trained therapy dogs and enjoy the listening ear of a canine in a comfortable environment.
 No prior registration required.